When we think of cybersecurity measures, we think of keeping hackers out, but how can you actively do that? That’s where Honeypots come in.

 Honeypots can be redeployed to an attacker’s advantage.
 If they become aware that they’ve been duped, a hacker could use the Honeypot to distract you and your IT team, or even use the honeypot as a means of gaining access to your system.

-How to design a Honeypot
+How to design a honeypot

 To lay an effective trap, a Honeypot must look like a realistic and legitimate target.
 For this reason, Honeypots look like real computer systems, complete with real applications, data, processes, and files.
 However, the key difference is that Honeypots are purposely designed with security vulnerabilities.
 This makes them more attractive because they’re more easily compromised, and therefore more appealing to potential attackers.